funbox/phantom-lord/README.md

 await browser.waitForText('results');
 ```

-Since the library is the API for interacting with Headless Chromium only, additional tools should be used
+Since the library is just an API for interacting with Headless Chromium, additional tools should be used
 to write E2E tests.
 E.g. [Mocha](https://mochajs.org/) or
 [@funboxteam/frontend-tests-runner](https://github.com/funbox/frontend-tests-runner).